martian67/celestial_nav/README.md

 # celestial_nav
-for the operation and establishment of accurate, real-time space navigation and ranging to aid in the exploration and exploration of space resources
+for the operation and establishment of accurate, real-time space navigation and ranging to aid in the efficient exploration and transportation of space resources